rwieruch/blog_robinwieruch_content/blog/next-prisma-sqlite/index.md

 # Prisma Migrations

-Prisma Migrations are a great way to keep track of changes in the database.
-You can create a migration with the following command:
+Prisma Migrations are needed to introduce new data in the database.
+For example, when you want to add a new table to the database, you can create it in the Prisma schema file.
+We will have a `Post` table in this example, but you can choose a different name or properties if you like:

 ```bash
 model Post {